-The three steps in our Green Futures pathway aim to support young people on their journey – from inspiring them to connect with nature in the first place to developing the confidence and leadership skills that will enable them to influence change and improve their own life chances.
+Our Green Futures pathway inspires young people to connect with nature in the first instance and then helps them to develop the confidence and leadership skills they will need to influence change and improve their own life chances.

-Step 1: Engaging and inspiring young people from urban and rurally isolated areas
+Engaging and inspiring young people from isolated areas

-Through our Green Guardians project we reach young people who are not traditionally connected with the natural environment, giving them inspirational experiences and practical skills, from planting trees to caving and much more.
+Through our Green Guardians project we reach young people who would not usually get the opportunity to connect with the natural environment, giving them inspirational experiences and practical skills, from planting trees to caving and much more.

 Our Youth Environment Forum brings young people together regularly to explore issues and take action for the environment.
-The Forum also helps to plan and deliver an annual Youth Environment Summit, bringing a diverse group of young people together to enjoy a weekend of sharing ideas and taking part in fun practical activities.
+Forum members also plan and deliver our annual Youth Environment Summit, bringing a diverse group of young people together to enjoy a weekend of sharing ideas and taking part in fun practical activities.
 Dylan was one of the founding members of our Youth Forum, read Dylan's Story.

-Step 3: Raising aspirations and breaking down social barriers to give young people the confidence to find their dream job
+Raising aspirations and breaking down barriers to help young people find their dream job

 - 884 projects delivered by young people

-- 76% of young people we asked felt more confident after being involved in Green Futures
+- 76% of young people involved in Green Futures felt more confident

-- More than 279 qualifications in the first five years of the scheme, including John Muir Award, navigation, and First Aid.
+- More than 279 qualifications gained, including John Muir Award, navigation, and First Aid

-- £26,500 has been awarded to young people to run their own projects in their communities, including recycling schemes and eco-fairs.
+- £26,500 awarded to young people to run their own projects, including recycling schemes and eco-fairs

-The five-year programme is due to draw to a close in 2021, but it’s certainly not the end for Green Futures!
-Our commitment to young people is as strong as ever, and we continue to put them at the heart of everything we do.
+Today our commitment to young people is as strong as ever, and we continue to put them at the heart of everything we do.
 Read about YDMT's committment to young people.